cfonderson/portfolio/Data Science/Attrition in Healthcare/readme.md

-# Prediciting Attrition in Healthcare Workers
+# Predicting Attrition in Healthcare Workers

 Hiring and training employees is an expensive process that requires capital, time and skills.
-On average, companies lost 1 - 2.5% of their total revenue on the time it takes to bring a new hire up to speed.
+On average, companies lose 1 - 2.5% of their total revenue on the time it takes to bring a new hire up to speed.
 Furthermore, companies spend 15 - 20% of the an employee's salary to recruit a new candidate.
 Therefore, it might be beneficial for companies to predict which employees are likely to quit based on certain factors and take preemtive measures if possible.

 [Learn more about the cost of losing employees here](https://www.peoplekeep.com/blog/employee-retention-the-real-cost-of-losing-an-employee)